hotwax/oms-documentation/Plugins/Save files with FileSaver package.md

 ## Usage

 To use the FileSaver package package, refer to the [the official documentation](https://www.npmjs.com/package/file-saver#syntax) for detailed instructions and customization options.
 Make sure to check the compatibility of the package version with your application before integration.

-Note: Before integrating the package, ensure that the version you are using is compatible with the application.